dotkeenan/dotkeenan/README.md

 ## Hi, I'm Keenan 👋
 - 🔭 I’m currently working on improving projects and delving more into React
 - ⚡ Fun facts: I like the Golden State Warriors, cooking new recipes, and sometimes creating art.
-- <span style="font-weight:bold">tl;dr</span>: I've always loved tinkering.
+- **tl;dr**: I've always loved tinkering.
 I used to spend countless hours modifying my MySpace profile, PC game config files, and jailbreaking and hacking smartphones and devices.
 I have a background in drawing, photogrpahy, video production and graphic design.
 I enjoy japanese media/culture, technology, graffiti art, music, and clean and modern aesthetics.

 ## My Tool Belt
 <p align="left">